-World Food Safety Day 2021: Theme this year, History and Significance
+World Food Safety Day 2023: Check Theme, History and Significance, Here

-The theme this year (2021) is ‘Safe food today for a healthy tomorrow’.
+The theme of World Food Safety Day 2021 was ‘Safe food today for a healthy tomorrow’.
 The theme encourages the consumption of the right kind of food, beneficial for both human beings and the environment.

 World Food Safety Day: History

 The United Nations (UN) assigned two of its agencies, the Food and Agriculture Organization (FAO) and the World Health Organization (WHO) to lead efforts in promoting food safety around the world.

 World Health Organisation (WHO) in collaboration with the Food and Agriculture Organization (FAO) of the United Nations decided to celebrate 7th June as the First food safety day since 7th June 2019.

 A resolution was adopted on December 20, 2018, by the United Nations General Assembly to mark June 7 as the day "celebrating the myriad benefits of safe food".
 The World Health Assembly (WHA) passed a resolution on August 3, 2020, declaring June 7 - the World Food Safety Day every year.

 The first-ever World Food Safety Day was adopted by the United Nations General Assembly in December 2018.
 The theme of the first-ever Food Safety Day 2019 was "Food Safety, everyone's business".

 What is Food Safety?